aliceyu1111/Slave-to-the-Algorithm/Week 12/readme.md

 # Feedback
 1. Make the elements on the page adjust to the browser window.
 (When Andy and Karen opened the link, the landing page was off centered!)
 2. Consider a more fluid response to the UI elements on the page.
-Right feels like a last minute add on
+Right now it feels like a last minute add on
 3. Consider using some sort of sounds within the project.
 Maybe using a piano melody.
 Something quirky and lyrical

 # Tasks For This Week!